How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

 \begin{proof}(cf. \cite[proof of Theorem 3.1]{BK22}) Let us first argue that $M_{\pi^{-i}}^i \in \mathbb{R}$.
 For this, as by \ref{itm:t3} $\mu^i$ is a finite measure, we only need to show finiteness of the suprema in \eqref{eq:M_investor}, for which we take a closer look at its integrands.
 Observe that for all $z \in \zeta^i(E) \cup \{0\}$, for all $\varphi \in \bar{\Phi}^i(z)$ we have

-Thus, both for $\alpha^i \in (0,1)$ and $ \alpha^i \in (1,\infty)$, the right-hand side exhibitis a denominator which is uniformly bounded away from zero by Lemma \ref{lemma:unif_bdd}, and a numerator which is bouned from above by a $\nu$-integrable function, which does not depend on $\varphi$, by Lemma \ref{lemma:majorante}.
+Thus, both for $\alpha^i \in (0,1)$ and $ \alpha^i \in (1,\infty)$, the right-hand side exhibits a denominator which is uniformly bounded away from zero by Lemma \ref{lemma:unif_bdd}, and a numerator which is bounded from above by a $\nu$-integrable function, which does not depend on $\varphi$, by Lemma \ref{lemma:majorante}.
 Hence, both suprema in \eqref{eq:M_investor} are taken for continuous functions over compacts and thus are attained and finite.

 Now, a simple calculation shows that $v^i(x,\bar{x},T)$ as defined in \eqref{eq:value_function_n_investor} is a $C^{2,2,1}((0,\infty)\times (0,\infty)\times[0,T])$-solution of \eqref{eq:investor_HJB} and meets the initial condition $v^i(x,\bar{x},0)=u_{\alpha^i}(x \bar{x}^{-\theta^i})$ for all $(x,\bar{x}) \in (0,\infty)^2$.
 Note that $v$ satisfies $\lim_{\varepsilon \downarrow 0} v^i(\varepsilon,\bar{x},T-t) = v^i(0+,\bar{x},T-t) = u_i(0,\bar{x})$ for all $ t\in [0,T]$, $\bar{x} \in (0,\infty)$, by our convention \eqref{eq:utility_function_limits}.